Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Experiment

-In \autoref{fig:exp}(c)(f), we give the output of each ``active'' subnetwork, i.e. the subnetworks whose output is not a constant.
+In \autoref{fig:exp}(c)(f), we give the output \emph{all} the ``active'' subnetwork, i.e. the subnetworks whose output is not a constant.
 Notice that the number of active subnetworks is much smaller than the initialization.
-This is because weight decay induces $\ell_p$ sparsity and the weight in most of the subnetworks reduces towards 0 after training.
+This is because $\ell_2$ regularization in weights induces $\ell_p$ sparsity and the weight in most of the subnetworks reduces towards 0 after training.
 More details are shown in \autoref{sec:expdet}.

+{ In \autoref{fig:exp}(h)(i), we plot the MSE versus the number of training samples for ``Doppler'' and ``Vary'' respectively.
+It is clear that parallel NN works the best overall.
+In (i), we further compare the scaling of the MSE against the minimax rate ($n^{-4/5}$) and the minimax linear rate ($n^{-3/4}$), i.e., the best rate kernel methods could achieve.
+As is predicted by our theory, when $n$ is large, the MSE of parallel neural networks and trend filtering decreases at almost the same rate as the minimax rate, while smoothing splines, as expected, is converging at the (suboptimal) minimax linear rate.
+Interestingly, vanilla NN seems to converge at the optimal rate too on this example.
+It remains an open question whether vanila NN is merely ``lucky'' on this example, or it also achieves the minimax rate for all functions in BV(m). }

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

-In this paper, we show that a deep parallel neural network can be locally adaptive by tuning only the weight decay parameter.
+In this paper, we show that a deep parallel neural network can be locally adaptive with standard $\ell_2$ regularization.
 This confirms that neural networks can be nearly optimal in learning functions with heterogeneous smoothness which separates them from kernel methods.

-We prove that training an $L$ layer parallel neural network with weight decay is equivalent to an $\ell_{2/L}$-penalized regression model with representation learning.
-Since in typical application $L \gg 2$, this shows that weight decay promotes a sparse linear combination of the learned bases.
-Using this method, we proved that a parallel neural network can achieve close to the minimax rate in the Besov space and bounded variation (BV) space.
-Our result reveals that one do not need to specify the smoothness parameter $\alpha$ (or $m$).
-Neural networks can adapt to different degree of smoothness, or choose different parameters for different regions of the domain of the target function.
-This is a new type of adaptivity not possessed by traditional adaptive nonparametric regression methods like locally adaptive regression spline or trend filtering.
+Specifically, we prove that training an $L$ layer parallel neural network with standard $\ell_2$ regularization is equivalent to an $\ell_{2/L}$-penalized regression model with representation learning.
+Since in typical application $L \gg 2$, standard regularization promotes a sparse linear combination of the learned bases.
+Using this method, we proved that a parallel neural network can achieve close to the minimax rate in the Besov space and bounded variation (BV) space by tuning the regularization factor.

+Our result reveals that one do not need to specify the smoothness parameter $\alpha$ (or $m$) when training a parallel neural network.
+With only an estimation of the upper bound of $\alpha$ (or $m$), parallel neural networks can adapt to different degree of smoothness, or choose different parameters for different regions of the domain of the target function.
+This property shows the strong adaptivity of deep neural networks.

 On the other hand, as the depth of neural network $L$ increases, $2/L$ tends to 0 and the error rate moves closer to the minimax rate of Besov and BV space.
 This indicates that when the sample size is large enough, deeper models have smaller error than shallower models, and helps explain why empirically deep neural networks has better performance than shallow neural networks.